How To Write A LinkedIn Profile When You’re Unemployed

 1. Your Headline

 Here's where you'll want to ensure your value proposition (rather than your employment status) stands out.
 After all, your LinkedIn headline is prime real estate.
-It's displayed in nearly every interaction you'll have on the site AND the #1 most heavily weighted field in LinkedIn's indexing scheme.
+It's displayed in nearly every interaction you'll have on the site and is the most heavily weighted field in LinkedIn's indexing scheme.

 However, your employment status is NOT the brand message to send to employers.
 That's definitely one of the common LinkedIn headline mistakes.
 Instead, you'll want to display a clear promise of value, while alluding to (but not directly stating) your job search.